erikrose/blessings/docs/pains.rst

   `ANSI.SYS`_ driver capabilities.

 - `Select Graphics Rendition (SGR) <http://vt100.net/docs/vt510-rm/SGR>`_
-  on vt100 clones, which includes many of the common sequences in ECMA-48.
+  on vt100 clones, which include many of the common sequences in `ECMA-48`_.

 - Any sequence started by the `Control-Sequence-Inducer`_ is often mistakenly termed as an "ANSI Escape Sequence" though not appearing in